 "If your brother should commit some wrong against you, go and point out his fault, but keep it between the two of you." —Matthew 18:15

-Promise: "Owe no debt to anyone except the debt that binds us to love one another.
-He who loves his neighbor has fulfilled the law." —Rm 13:8
+Promise: "Owe no debt to anyone except the debt that binds us to love one another." —Rm 13:8

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.